 Step 2: Identify the best-suited Strategy.

 Not all the stocks will fit into the same strategy.
 Therefore, identifying the best strategy for the selected stocks is essential.

 You need the right share trading account with the required support, functionality, and cost.

 Step 4: Know your Tools & Interfaces

 Select those tools that fit your trading requirements and strategies.
 There are a lot of free tools available.
 You can try them first to know their features as a novice trader.

 Step 5: Always Paper Trade first!

 It’s a big world out there.
 To jump into the Trading Jungle without any prior knowledge is a big mistake.
-I would suggest you to atleast spend a month, testing your system with end of day market data.
-Select few stocks that meet your technical indicators requirements.
+I would suggest you spend a month testing your system with the end-of-day market data.
+Then, select a few stocks that meet your technical indicators requirements.
 See how they are doing each day.

 Step 6: Set Stop Loss